 top of page

-I'm Erik.
 On the most raw level, I am driven by passion for creating and exploration.
 I am inspired constantly by incredible works of art of all types made with dedication, focus, and emotion.
 I also embrace the science, numbers, and graphs required to make an airplane fly, or indeed heat treat a knife optimally.
 I worked as a musician and songwriter for much of my life thus far, but have always made things with my hands too.
 My connection and attention to human story I think helps me better connect with my clients and channel their ideas into something special.
 Knives have been a fascination since childhood, there is an undeniable, primal connection to the ancient form of the simple knife.
 In equal parts useful and beautiful, making them has been a true revelation for me in combining my passions.
 I now pursue constant betterment through new difficult challenges, working with new techniques and materials, and embracing learning from failures.
-This craft truly kindles me constantly, and my fire constantly grows.
+This craft truly kindles me constantly.

-The chat and 'two words'
+the chat and 'two words'

 Once your time in the books comes, we fire up the forge on your project!
 If interested, I can send in-progress media of the knife making process directly to you.
 I really enjoy this as I think it gives you more insight into all the little details that I notice and work on.
 Every knife follows these general steps: